iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

         print(f"Training loss: {running_loss/len(trainloader)}")  # After our model takes a step, we wan to publish its results for verification.
 We can be more creative on this and plot it later.
 ```

 Now that there is a model that was trained, our weights should now be updated an our model should now be good to go.
 Below is a sample of a way we can use the trained model for checking of results.
 As we can see we need to turn off the gradient updates.
 This is done because we are do not intend to train our network, we just want to try to pass a sample image to it.
-Without calling on the `no.grad()` function, the model will acutally consume memory even if we are not doing any operations.
+Without calling on the `no.grad()` function, the model will actually consume memory even if we are not doing any operations.

 ```python
 %matplotlib inline